 Government statements and actions

-In February, Gov. Andy Beshear became the state’s first sitting governor to attend an LGBT+ rights rally held annually at the start of the legislative session.
+In February 2020, Gov. Andy Beshear became the state’s first sitting governor to attend an LGBTQ+ rights rally held annually at the start of the legislative session.

 After same-sex marriage became legal, Kim Davis, a Kentucky county clerk, refused to issue all marriage licenses on religious grounds.
 Davis was ordered by a federal judge to issue the licenses and was jailed for five days after she refused to do so.
 The case was eventually resolved when the state legislature passed a law removing the names of county clerks from Kentucky marriage licenses.
 Davis lost her re-election bid in 2018, although former Governor Matt Bevin has supported her.

 In April 2019 a federal appeals court ruled that the state is responsible for paying the legal fees for applicants who challenged county clerk Kim Davis’s refusal to marry same-sex couples.